gjbex/Python-for-HPC/docs/README.md

     computing such as numpy, numexpr and numba;
   * be able to use Cython to improve your code's performance;
   * be able to wrap C, C++ and Fortran code to use it from Python;
-  * understand the opportunities and pitfalls of multithreaded programming with Python;
+  * understand the opportunities and pitfalls of multi-threaded programming with Python;
   * be able to write distributed application using MPI;
   * have an understanding of how frameworks for distributed